nsb229/CodeGryl/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To View App
-Click [Here](https://nsb229.github.io/CodeGryl/) to view the app in your browser.
+Click [CodeGryl](https://nsb229.github.io/CodeGryl/) to view the app in your browser.

+## To Navigate App
 Click on the sections labeled "Italian," "American," "Japanese," and "Thai" to view recipes from these sections.
 Click on the recipe to be redirected to its own page.
 In the search bar, you can search for any recipe you want.
 One search example could be "muffins."